dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 ## Bivariate Analysis:

-In Bivariate Analysis we will analyze the distribution of Kills at 15 minutes across Leagues.
+In Bivariate Analysis we will analyze the distribution of kills at 15 minutes across Leagues.

 ### Distribution of Kills at 15 minutes by League